Creatine Makes Me Feel Sick: Why & How To Fix?

 While creatine has been shown through studies to be a remarkably safe supplement that doesn’t cause kidney problems, where you are taking medication that impacts kidney or liver function, it is recommended you consult your doctor to ensure it is safe for you to be using creatine at the same time.

-This is important because taking creatine could put added pressure on your kidneys or liver that may already be working hard or fighting illness.
+This is important because taking creatine could put added pressure on your kidneys or liver, which may already be working hard or fighting illness.

 A medical professional is best placed to make a judgment around this.